Naguissa/uRTCLib/README.md

 ## How do I get set up? ##

  * Get the ZIP.
- * Rename to RTCLib.zip
+ * Rename to uRTCLib.zip
  * Install library on Arduino

- * Optionally you can edit RTCLib.h to change I2C addresses or disable RTC setting functionality or EEPROM functionality,
+ * Optionally you can edit uRTCLib.h to change I2C addresses or disable RTC setting functionality or EEPROM functionality,

 ## Example ##